Conspiracy theories have been around forever. In a new book, Anna Merlan explains why they're getting more powerful.

-In many ways, this moment we’re in feels like the age of the conspiracy theory—one in which “wellness” schemes are the grift that keeps on giving, a majority of Americans believes there is a “deep state” meddling with national policy, and a gun-toting man actually showed up to a Washington, DC, pizza parlor to bust politicians he thought were running a child sex trafficking ring in its basement.
-These beliefs are boosted through the ubiquitousness of social media, and the companies that created these networks are now facing increasing pressure to crack down on “fake news,” conspiracies, and disinformation.
+In many ways, this moment feels like the age of the conspiracy theory—one in which “wellness” schemes are the grift that keeps on giving, a majority of Americans believe there is a “deep state” meddling with national policy, and a gun-toting man actually showed up to a Washington, DC, pizza parlor to bust politicians he thought were running a child sex trafficking ring in its basement.
+These beliefs are boosted through the ubiquitousness of social media, and the companies that created these networks are facing increasing pressure to crack down on “fake news,” conspiracies, and disinformation.
 Even with some successes on this front, the broader problem has become insidious, and efforts to stem the flood of this brand of information are akin to fighting a mythological Hydra.

-So while writer Anna Merlan started her book on conspiracy theories months before we ended up with a Conspiracist-in-Chief in the White House, Republic of Lies: American Conspiracy Theorists and Their Surprising Rise to Power arguably comes at just the time it’s needed the most.
+While writer Anna Merlan started her book on conspiracy theories months before we ended up with a conspiracist-in-chief in the White House, Republic of Lies: American Conspiracy Theorists and Their Surprising Rise to Power arguably comes at just the time it’s needed the most.
 Merlan had been covering conspiracy theorists—subcultures were a specialty of hers—for alt-weeklies in Dallas and New York for a few years when she went on a conspiracy-themed cruise for Jezebel in 2016 at the suggestion of a commenter on the site.
-It was her first real immersion on the world of conspiracies. “[I] realized that a lot of people were there not just to have a fun kooky time, but were there because they were really deeply in debt and were trying to get out of debt with the help of these sort of self-styled financial experts or they had children who they believed were injured by vaccines and were seeking the help of this one particular doctor,” Merlan says.
+It was her first real immersion in the world of conspiracies.
+“I realized that a lot of people were there not just to have a fun kooky time, but were there because they were really deeply in debt and were trying to get out of debt with the help of these sort of self-styled financial experts, or they had children who they believed were injured by vaccines and were seeking the help of this one particular doctor,” Merlan says.
 “I started realizing that a lot of people were united in a belief in conspiracy theories because something bad had happened to them, and they were sort of looking for answers that mainstream explanations for things didn’t provide.”

-That lead to a years-long deep-dive into the world of conspiracy theories.
-The result is a meticulously researched tome, documenting incidents as early as the burning of ancient Rome to the many conspiracy theories that plagued the 2016 election.
-Mother Jones recently talked to Merlan to understand the roots of the increasingly powerful phenomenon, discussing how inequality begets conspiracy theories, the racism inherent in many of them, and why empathy is important when writing about believers.
+That led to a years-long deep dive into the world of conspiracy theories.
+The result is a meticulously researched tome, documenting incidents as early as the burning of ancient Rome and the many conspiracy theories that plagued the 2016 election.
+Mother Jones talked to Merlan to understand the roots of this increasingly powerful phenomenon and discuss how inequality begets conspiracy theories, how racism is inherent in many of them, and why empathy is important when writing about believers.

 Mother Jones: Can you lay out what we’re talking about when we call something a “conspiracy theory”?

-Anna Merlan: So when we talk about a conspiracy theory, I use a few different definitions kind of spliced together.
+Anna Merlan: When we talk about a conspiracy theory, I use a few different definitions kind of spliced together.
 It’s a belief that a small group of people are working in secret against the common good to create harm, to affect some negative change in society, to seize power for themselves, or to hide a consequential secret.
 That’s a conspiracy theory—the belief that those things are going on.
 And so an actual conspiracy is when a small group of people are actually working in secret against the common good.
 And as I write about in the book, it’s not always easy to tell the difference between what is an actual conspiracy and what is just a conspiracy theory.

-MJ: You tend to write about conspiracy theorists with a lot of empathy; I think it would have been really easy to write this book with a lot of snark and sarcasm.
+MJ: You tend to write about conspiracy theorists with a lot of empathy.
+I think it would have been really easy to write this book with a lot of snark and sarcasm.

 AM: There are a bunch of reasons for that.
 One is that statistically, most Americans believe in at least one conspiracy theory.
 People who have access to a lot of education or are extremely media savvy are less likely to believe in conspiracy theories, but they’re not immune.
 So I don’t see myself as particularly different from these people.
 I like to say that we’re all in the pool, some of us are just in a deeper end of the pool.
-So that was part of the reason to be empathetic.
+That was part of the reason to be empathetic.
 There’s so much writing about conspiracy theories and subcultures that is really snarky, and I just think there’s been enough of that.
 I don’t think I need to add anything to that genre.

 Some of it too is that I write about this a lot.
 I think people who get involved in conspiracy theories are often doing it in response to social and economic inequalities.
-There are conspiracy theories about the healthcare and financial systems because they’re extremely opaque, and people have trouble making sense of this and people feel that they are unjust systems.
-So the anti-vaccine movement, as an example—I am very frustrated by the misinformation peddled by the leaders of the anti-vaccine movement, but I am very sympathetic to parents who buy into that rhetoric because really, what is more urgent to us than the health of our children?
+There are conspiracy theories about the health care and financial systems because they’re extremely opaque, and people have trouble making sense of this and people feel that they are unjust systems.
+The anti-vaccine movement, as an example—I am very frustrated by the misinformation peddled by the leaders of the anti-vaccine movement, but I am very sympathetic to parents who buy into that rhetoric because really, what is more urgent to us than the health of our children?
 And what do we care more about than keeping them safe?

 MJ: Is there a key element that has to be there to spark a conspiracy theory?
 I’m inclined to think about them as a relatively new phenomenon tied to the internet, rather than something that has always existed.

 AM: Conspiracy theories are really old.
 Some conspiracy theories I write about literally go back to ancient Rome.
-One of the earliest ones we know about was this idea that the fires in ancient Rome that burned most of the city were actually set by the Emperor Nero so that he could rebuild the city to his liking.
+One of the earliest ones we know about was this idea that the fires in ancient Rome that burned most of the city were actually set by the Emperor Nero so he could rebuild the city to his liking.

 I think the main thing that we see that really helps a conspiracy theory catch on is when it provides a satisfying explanation for something.
-There are a lot of conspiracy theories out there that are extremely fringe and stay really fringe; the ones that tend to enter the lexicon are ones that seem like they provide a meaningful explanation to a lot of people that is in line with their beliefs socially and culturally and politically about how things work.
+There are a lot of conspiracy theories out there that are extremely fringe and stay really fringe.
+The ones that tend to enter the lexicon are ones that seem like they provide a meaningful explanation to a lot of people that is in line with their beliefs socially and culturally and politically about how things work.
 People tend to believe the ones that are already in line with their views.

 MJ: So how do you think conspiracy theories have shaped American culture and politics specifically?

 AM: One thing I write about is that conspiracy theories have always been with us and that they got a lot bigger as the federal government got bigger because people rightly began to distrust this entity that got larger and larger and more and more opaque.
-And so one thing that we see really commonly in American history is that there’s this very strong relationship between conspiracy theorizing and suspicion from the public and actual conspiracies carried out by the government.
+One thing that we see really commonly in American history is that there’s this very strong relationship between conspiracy theorizing and suspicion from the public and actual conspiracies carried out by the government.
 That relationship got especially stark in the ’60s and ’70s, with the disclosure of a bunch of secret programs by the FBI, the CIA, and the military.
 I write about that time period as having created a trauma that we’ve never really gotten over.

 MJ: I was really struck by the second chapter where you write about how conspiracy theories that are particularly prominent within the black community are often anchored in very real horrors from the past.
 Can you walk me through one of those examples?